 This is the type of candy you make and soon enough you'll have the whole family asking for it (like my Christmas Cake Balls).
 It makes a great addition to a cookie platter and is perfect for gift giving.
 It is sure to become a Christmas tradition for your family!

-What Is Christmas Crack Candy?
+What Is Crockpot Crack Candy?

 Its addicting flavor will keep your loved ones coming back for "just one more piece'.